 • How are you currently moving data?
 Are there immediate concerns with this process?

-• What is being utilized as an operational/analytical tool?
-How do you want to use this?
+• What operational/analytical tools are being used?
+How do you want to use them?

 • How are manual processes creating bottlenecks?

-• What needs to be moved from DentaQuest to CareQuest, and why?
+• What needs to be moved from your current system to the new system, and why?

-Building a Roadmap that Addresses Key Elements of a Data Strategy
+Crafting a Plan Based on Key Elements of a Data Strategy

-Based on those initial conversations and evaluations, we identified key areas of focus CareQuest needed to address in order to meet their goals, including:
+Based on initial conversations and evaluations, we identified key areas CareQuest needed to address to meet their goals, including:

 Business Alignment